EVORA-project/evora-ontology/models/docs/GeographicalOrigin.md

 # Class: Geographical origin (GeographicalOrigin)

-_The specific location or region where a physical item, originates or is naturally found_
+_The specific location or region where a physical item, originates or is naturally found._